 Switzerland is part of the European Schengen treaty that allows easy travel throughout the European Union however Switzerland is not a member of the EU.
 Women were only given the right to vote at Federal level in 1971.

-I only have only visited Switzerland once for 8 days as a backpacker during my 2006 world trip.
-It’s an incredibly beautiful and clean country with friendly local who all appeared to speak English as a second or third language, or at least the locals I spoke to.
+I visited Switzerland once for 8 days as a backpacker during my epic 2006 world trip.
+Switzerland is an incredibly beautiful and clean country with friendly local who all appeared to speak English as a second or third language, or at least the locals I spoke to.
 It is extremely expensive place to visit but luckily the beautiful outdoor area are free for everyone to enjoy.